 - Domestic partners are not eligible for this plan.

 - Remember to budget the amounts you set aside carefully—if you don't use it, you lose it!

 Eligible expenses are those you incur for yourself or anyone you claim on your tax return as a dependent.
-Your dependents do not have to be covered under Synopsys's health care plans to be eligible.
-An expense must be tax deductible to be eligible for reimbursement under the health care spending account.
+Your dependents do not have to be covered under the Synopsys health care plans to be eligible.
+An expense must be tax-deductible to be eligible for reimbursement under the health care spending account.
 Eligible expenses are medically necessary expenses not covered by your medical, dental, or vision plans, including:

 - Your share of covered expenses

 - Dental and orthodontia expenses